Suspended Particulate Matter Definition – SPM and RSPM

 As we were hoping to keep any bacteria alive for as long as possible, we could not use any algaecides in the catch media; we elected to use sterile filtered water and leave the catch buckets out for shorter periods of time.

 Once the buckets were filtered to remove any insoluble particulate we cultured the catch media water in an attempt to locate saprophytes or other bacteria colonies.
 Approximately 60% of the samples yielded colonies of some sort of bacteria.

-We have as yet not identified any coliform bacteria but our research programme in this regard will continue during 2002.
+We have as yet not identified any coliform bacteria but our research program in this regard will continue during 2002.

 LABORATORY WORK CO-ORDINATION

-The biological analysis work requires careful co-ordination and the micro-biologist should be thoroughly briefed before a similar programme is considered as their input in the research is critical especially with regard to the preparation of the sampling buckets and catch media, which must only be decanted into sterile buckets at the last minute to prevent inadvertent contamination.
+The biological analysis work requires careful co-ordination and the micro-biologist should be thoroughly briefed before a similar program is considered as their input in the research is critical, especially with regard to the preparation of the sampling buckets and catch media, which must only be decanted into sterile buckets at the last minute to prevent inadvertent contamination.

 The DustWatch monitor unit in each case is also thoroughly cleaned and disinfected for the above reason.